Bihar Hitaishi District Central Library, Patna City: History

-The library is situated near the Mangal Talao in Patna City.
+The library is situated near the Mangal Talab in Patna City.
 The Bihar Hitaishi Library was established as far back as 1880 now this library is functioning as the District Library of Patna.
 The library has its own building.
 Its stock consists of 10,344 books in general section and 5,100 books in Mobile library section.

 The library subscribes to 14 daily newspapers and 1 magazines.
 It has 499 members on the roll.
-The membership fee is Rs, 2 which is admission fee and 50 paise is charged as monthly subscription.
+The membership fee is Rs.
+500 which is admission fee and Rs.
+20 is charged as monthly subscription.

 Computer Literacy Program

 Library had started a computer literacy Program for its members with the help of Bill & Melinda Gates Foundation in 2014.
 In this program members are educated to gain DCA level knowledge in computers, It is free for library members.

-A memento of recognition was awarded by Bill & Melinda Gates Foundation at IPLC 2015 to Librarian Mr. Vivek Kumar Sinha on the behalf of Bihar Hitaishi District Central Library.
+A memento of recognition was awarded by Bill & Melinda Gates Foundation at India Public Libraries Conference 2015 to Librarian Mr. Vivek Kumar Sinha on the behalf of Bihar Hitaishi District Central Library.